genesiscommunitysuccess/docs/docs/04_web/02_web-components/04_presentation/06_charts.md

         yField: 'value',
     };
 ```
-- Below you see the declaration of a chart with a type: column with the component `chart-datasource`, retreiving information from the `ALL_STROCKS` query:
+- Below is the declaration of a chart with a type: column with the component `chart-datasource`, retrieving information from the `ALL_STROCKS` query:

 ```javascript title="chart declaration"
 <zero-g2plot-chart type="column" :config=${(x) => x.chartConfiguration}>